paulhelbling/prompt-engineering-portfolio/README.md

-# prompt-engineering-portfolio
-Prompt Engineering Projects and Examples by Paul Helbling
 # 👋 Hi, I'm Paul Helbling

 Welcome to my GitHub!
 I'm a **Prompt Engineer** and **Data Analyst** transitioning from 30+ years in retail leadership to building smart, AI-powered business solutions.